aimundo/GAMs-biomedical-research/README.md

-This repository contains all the code and data used for the paper, which is available here.
+This repository contains all the code and data used for the paper, which is available [in bioRxiv](https://www.biorxiv.org/content/10.1101/2021.06.10.447970v2).
 In this paper we explore the use of generalized additive models (GAMs) in biomedical research.

 # Important information